Region - USA

 We will provide full post-project video editing services, including text overlay, music and removing any periods of inactivity so that you have an incredible highlights package to share across all your digital channels.

-You'll also be given access to our time lapse portal so that you can download your own progress videos at the push of a button and even embedded the live video onto your website.
+You'll also be given access to our time lapse portal so that you can download your progress videos at the push of a button and even embed the live video onto your website.

 For more information on WCCTV’s Time Lapse Video cameras, get in touch today on 877-805 9475 or send us an email by clicking the button below.